enthought/enaml/README.rst

-This package is no longer maintained, and no current Enthought Tool Suite projects should rely on it.
+This package is no longer maintained, and no current projects should rely on it.
 If you encounter projects that still depend on enthought/enaml, please open issues against those projects.

 ----